 #9: paint blobs & keep it blobby

 That’s a real term right?
-Anyway, this is an exercise in going with the flow, and learning to generate something when you don’t have anything in mind
+Anyway, this is a warm up exercise in going with the flow, and learning to generate something when you don’t have anything in mind

 I picked up this type of “meditative” doodling from Tim Gula, featured on Proko’s youtube channel.
 In this activity that he calls “automatic drawing”, you can learn to ease your mind and improve shape design.